 He rammed into a narrow crevice between people and forced his way through the crowd.
 Like an ideal gas, they shoved from all sides and cut off every exit.
 Precious clung to his neck to avoid getting crushed.
 After a minute of tunneling, a cool breeze swept away the humid air of urine and sweat.

 “Are you okay?”
 Dimitry whispered into his cloak.

 “You know I couldn’t.
 Are we still being followed?”

-“They’re pushing through the crowd right behind us,” Precious said.
+“They’re pushing through the crowd right behind us.”

 Dimitry gripped a vol pellet in a clammy palm and dashed towards main street.
-He held it just in case; it was too early to cast invisall.
-Right now he needed something to enchant with dispelia.
-An object that could wrap around the neck of a slender girl’s collar without choking her.
+He held it just in case: it was too early to cast invisall.
+Right now, he needed something to enchant with dispelia.
+An object that could wrap around a girl’s collar without choking her.